atomantic/dotfiles/README.md

 # Additional

-# Additional Changes

-There are a few additional features in this repo:
+## VIM as IDE
+I am moving away from using Atom and instead using vim as my IDE.
+I use Vundle to manage vim plugins (instead of pathogen).
+Vundle is better in many ways and is compatible with pathogen plugins.
+Additionally, vundle will manage and install it's own plugins so we don't have to use git submodules for all of them.
+To install plugins with vundle, pop open vim and run `:PluginInstall`

+## Crontab
-- .crontab: you can `cron ~/.crontab` if you want to add my nightly cron software updates.
+You can `cron ~/.crontab` if you want to add my nightly cron software updates.

 > \\[0_0]/ - Note that this may wake you in the morning to compatibility issues so use only if you like being on the edge

+## Remap Caps-Lock
 - I highly recommend remapping your Caps Lock key to Control per [Dr. Bunsen](http://www.drbunsen.org/remapping-caps-lock/):
 ![Remap Caps Lock](https://raw.githubusercontent.com/atomantic/dotfiles/master/img/remap_capslock.png)